yellowmessenger/documentation/docs/documentation/concepts/multilingual.md

 ---
-title: Enabling Languages 🇮🇳 🇸🇩 🇬🇷 🇺🇸
+title: Languages Supported
-sidebar_label: Languages 🇮🇳 🇺🇸
+sidebar_label: Languages
 ---

 Below are the list of languages supported by Bots.